indigomoon/GreenlandVR/README.md

 --------
 ISSUES

+Here are some issues I ran into, and some solutions.
+If you figure out how to solve other issues, please put the solution here.

 -- Problem:
 Xcode build error:
 Signing for "Unity-iPhone" requires a development team.
 Select a development team in the project editor.